edrex/eric.pdxhub.org/public/articles/watch-youtube-in-a-tiny-floating-vlc-window.md

----
-title: Youtube in a Floating Window
-tags:
-  - "how"
-layout: default
-description: with VLC
-published: true
-icon: laptop
----

 <div class="row">
 <p class="col-xs-6">I like to watch conference talks and engineering lectures while I'm working, in a small unobtrusive window.
 This is great on a retina display.
 Here's how.</p>
 <p class="col-xs-6"><img alt="Floating Youtube video in VLC" src="/media/floating_vlc.png" class="img-responsive pull-right img-thumbnail"></p>